Betree/magicblue/README.md

 Tested on Linux and Raspberry Pi.
 I'll be happy to get your feedback on other platforms !

-There are multiple versions and not all of them seems to be working.
+There are multiple versions of the bulb, some of them may need development to be compatible with this project.
 If you have a different bulb version you can try to sniff bluetooth communications.
 Reverse-engeeniring information and pull requests are more than welcome 😺

 <table>
   <tr>